danielvallecillo77/ECMAScript-Review/README.md

-# ECMAScript-Review
+# ECMAScript-Review description
-This is just a review of the main ecmascript functions useful for day-to-day development.
+This is just a quick review of some useful day-to-day functions that ECMAScript has been introducing throughout its versions.

+# Contents
 ES6
   - Arrow functions
   - Promises